shredtechular/antdimot.github.io/app/data/angularjs_builtin_directives_ngrepeat.md

 Into the [first article](#/article/angularjs_builtin_directives) i used  *ngController* and now it's time to see how to manage the data into the html web page and to do that i describe the directive ngRepeat.

 ### The ngRepeat directive
-It directive is useful to iterate over arrays and objects and can be used with any elements of a list such as options of select and rows of a table.
+This directive is useful to iterate over arrays and objects and can be used with any elements of a list such as options of select and rows of a table.
-The scope is provide a repeat expression that describes how iterate over the array using a variable that will hold each item in the iteration.
+It provides a repeat expression that describes how iterate over the array using a variable that will hold each item in the iteration.

 Here there is a practical example: